 Calcium and magnesium work together for bone health, without magnesium the high calcium intake increases the risk of cardiovascular diseases and kidney stones.

 It is important in bone formation by assimilating calcium into the bone and plays a role in activating vitamin D in the kidneys.
-It is also associated with greater bone density that improves bone crystal formation and also lowers the risk of osteoporosis after menopause in women.
+It is also associated with a greater bone density that improves bone crystal formation and also lowers the risk of osteoporosis after menopause in women.

 Low levels of magnesium can impair insulin secretion and insulin sensitivity.